Wow. Time flies.

 And vice versa.
 Having lived in the area most of my life and having grown up down the street from the town, I figured I knew enough.
 But in the weeks leading up to the launch, I learned more about North Andover than I'd even known about any town ever.

 The site launched that September morning, with 14 new articles, and we were up and running.
 But still I had no idea what North Andover Patch could be, and what it would become.

 Things went a lot more smoothly for the launch than I'd expected.
 Like most start-ups, Patch evolved quickly and then constantly.
 But every step of the way, that evolution has been shaped by readers and user engagement.

-In early 2011, we introduced things like Moms Talk to encourage engagement from local parents and Great Escape to give you ideas on things you can do without the kids.
+In early 2011, we introduced things like to encourage engagement from local parents and to give you ideas on things you can do without the kids.
 We also introduced a new blogging feature called Local Voices that gives you the opportunity to get your voice out there with the Patch audience.

-We developed things like live blogging to keep you up-to-the-minute on things like the Thanksgiving football game last year, the many snowstorms of the winter and the March election.
-This summer, we developed a new live blogging feature that connected with you, the audience, and we used that feature all over the east coast in our ground-breaking coverage of Hurricane Irene.
+We developed things like live blogging to keep you up-to-the-minute on things like the the many of the winter and the This summer, we developed a new live blogging feature that connected with you, the audience, and we used that feature all over the east coast in our ground-breaking coverage of

 Patch is still a work in progress.
 The question isn't "how did Patch evolve?" but rather "how is it evolving?"
 And the answer is that it evolves to fit the needs of the community.

 Social media has played a major role in the development of Patch and expansion of the Patch community.
 Over the past 12 months, North Andover Patch has gained several hundred new followers in Facebook as well as several hundred followers on Twitter.